Team-Eight/sthlm-commuter/docs/FavoritesandJourneyHistory.md

 # Favorites and Journey history
-All favorites (starred journeys) begin as journey entries in the journeys table in journeys.db.
+All favorites (starred journeys) are entries in the journeys table in journeys.db whose "starred" column is set to 1.
 This database file is primarily handled by JourneysProvider.
+The same file stores recent journeys.
 Journeys are starred or unstarred by toggling the star icons in the PlannerFragment view or the RoutesActivity view.
 All starred journeys are loaded and displayed in the FavoritesFragment view.
 The class FavoritesDbAdapter and corresponding database favorite.db seem to only exist for backwards compatibility and are not used.